Wall St. touches fresh highs on China data, trade deal boost

 “We are seeing themes work together to really drive some confidence in the year end”.

-Three interest rate cuts by the Federal Reserve this year, along with encouraging economic data has pushed the main U.S. stock indexes to record levels.
-The benchmark index is up about 27% this year, its best annual percentage gain in six.
+Three interest rate cuts by the Federal Reserve this year, along with encouraging economic data pushed U.S. stocks to record levels.
+The benchmark index .SPX is up more than 27% this year, set for its best annual percentage gain in six.

-The benchmark European stock index also hit an all-time high for the first time in four years on Monday, which had a positive impact on investor confidence globally, Kenny said.

-Advancing issues outnumbered decliners for a 3.16-to-1 ratio on the NYSE and a 2.28-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners for a 2.91-to-1 ratio on the NYSE and by a 2.08-to-1 ratio on the Nasdaq.

-The S&P index recorded 70 new 52-week highs and no new low, while the Nasdaq recorded 183 new highs and 37 new lows.
+The S&P index recorded 73 new 52-week highs and no new lows, while the Nasdaq recorded 198 new highs and 38 new lows.

 Reporting by Uday Sampath and Medha Singh in Bengaluru; Editing by Shounak Dasgupta